a-pinheira/a-pinheira/README.md

   <p>
     <img src="https://media.giphy.com/media/RhwkGhrlj3NVSOxWSN/giphy.gif" height="30"><em><b>
   <i>Grace Hopper: </i> <br/>
-     -"The most dangerous phrase is‘ We’ve always done it this way". </br>
+     -"The most dangerous phrase is: ‘ We’ve always done it this way". </br>
      -"A ship is safe in port.
 But that’s not what ships were built for".   </b>  </em>
     </p>